tomoyamiyata/furima-33523/README.md

 ### Association

 - belongs_to :user
-- has_many   :Purchase
+- belongs_to :Purchase